jonasschmidt/ex_json_schema/README.md

 } |> ExJsonSchema.Schema.resolve
 ```

-Note that map keys are expected to be strings, since in practice that data will always come from some JSON parser.
+Note that `Map` keys are expected to be strings, since in practice that data will always come from some JSON parser.

 ### Validation